-Affecting the 2016 Plan Year, qualified part-time faculty employees shall continue to have the option to enroll in any one of the plans offered by CalPERS and available in the participant's geographic area.
-Currently, CalPERS offers three PPO plans: PERS Select, PERS Choice, and PERS Care; and nine HMO plans: Anthem Select, Anthem Traditional, Blue Shield Access+, Blue Shield NetValue, Health Net Salud y Más, Health Net SmartCare, Kaiser CA, Sharp, and UnitedHealthcare.
+Affecting the 2019 Plan Year, qualified part-time faculty employees shall continue to have the option to enroll in any one of the plans offered by CalPERS and available in the participant's geographic area.
+For example, CalPERS offers several PPO plans, including: PERS Select, PERS Choice, and PERS Care; and several HMO plans, including: Anthem Blue Cross Select, Anthem Blue Cross Traditional, Health Net SmartCare, Kaiser CA, and Western Health Advantage.
+Plan choices are subject to change and are entirely under the control of CalPERS.
 Brief information, including benefits, coverage limitations, deductibles, copays, and coinsurance, is contained in the CalPERS Health Benefit Summary published by CalPERS for each Plan Year.
 Full information is provided in the plan documents provided by the respective provider.

-Benefits shall be provided in accordance with Article 22A.
-Eligibility for Districtprovided subsidy in accordance with Article 22A of the Agreement shall be determined annually for the period January 1 through December 31, 2016 based upon the part-time faculty employee's load and attainment of reemployment preference during the 2014-2015 academic year.
+Benefits shall be provided in accordance with Article 22A of the Faculty Agreement.
+Eligibility for District-provided subsidy in accordance with Article 22A of the Agreement shall be determined annually for the period January 1 through December 31, 2019 based upon the part-time faculty employee's load and attainment or status of reemployment preference during the 2017-2018 academic year.

-The CalPERS Select plan shall be the "basic" plan and all other plans shall be a "buy-up."
+Employee and District contributions for Plan Year 2019 are set as follows: The Kaiser HMO plan shall be the "basic" plan and all other plans shall be a "buy-up."
 The benefits shall have three load thresholds, each with a respective District contribution to the premium cost.
-For employees with loads of .4 up to .499, the District shall be responsible for payment of forty percent (40%) of the Select monthly plan premium or the dollar equivalent under the other plan options.
-For employees with loads of .5 up to .599, the District shall be responsible for payment of fifty percent (50%) of the Select monthly plan premium or the dollar equivalent under the other plan options.
-For employees with loads of .6 up to .67, the District shall be responsible for payment of sixty percent (60%) of the Select monthly plan premium or the dollar equivalent under the other plan options.
+For employees with loads of 0.400 up to 0.499, the District shall be responsible for payment of forty percent (40%) of the Kaiser monthly plan premium or the dollar equivalent under the other plan options.
+For employees with loads of 0.500 up to 0.599, the District shall be responsible for payment of fifty percent (50%) of the Kaiser monthly plan premium or the dollar equivalent under the other plan options.
+For employees with loads of 0.600 up to 0.670, the District shall be responsible for payment of sixty percent (60%) of the Kaiser monthly plan premium or the dollar equivalent under the other plan options.
+The contribution rates shall have three tiers: employee-only; employee plus one; employee plus family.
 The employee shall be responsible for the remainder of the monthly plan premium for the coverage elected.